 On Reviews and their Scores

-We’ve nothing against a scoring system, however we’ve found from past experience that simply too much credit and pressure is laid on the final scoring off a title – and they also encourage people to glaze over the article as the number will give away the jist of the piece.
+We’ve nothing against a scoring system, however we’ve found from past experience that simply too much credit and pressure is laid on the final scoring off a title, and that they also encourage people to glaze over the article as the number will give a gist of the piece.

 A title may massively impress one contributor, but baffle and annoy another.
 As such we always aim to have somebody comfortable with the genre review a title, as they are better adept to get the hang of the mechanics.
 That said, our reviews still focus on identifying the ideas behind the game, features which work well, and others which are lacking.

 As most games now undergo revisions and patches following launch our review content will be current to the date of posting unless otherwise stated — like if we were privy to a closed review build pre-launch.
 If we revisit content post launch (like on a major update, or after DLC) we will state the version reference where possible.

 On Reviews, Features, First Impressions, and Reviews Ethics.

 The above items refer to analytical pieces on games during different stages of their development or form, it also refers to the nature of the situation under which the game was experienced by the author.
 Below we’ve detailed the factors that go into the classification of these three content types